Press conference postponed - no Myhlback for the Olympic 50-kilometre race

 Photo: Christine Olsson/TT

-Of the eight Olympic-qualified men's cross-country skiers, only five remain.
-William Poromaa, Calle Halfvarsson and Gustaf Berglund are considered a given in Saturday's final 50-kilometer classic.
+Of the eight Olympic-qualified men's cross-country skiers, only five remain in Val di Fiemme.
+William Poromaa, Calle Halfvarsson and Gustaf Berglund are considered a given in Saturday's final 50-kilometre classic.

-All that remains are Edvin Anger and Johan Häggström, and it is doubtful whether either of them wants to race.
+Also in contention are Edvin Anger and Johan Häggström, and it is doubtful whether either of them will want to race.

-"It feels a bit silly to challenge yourself with a 5 km and then go out and race for two hours," said Anger after Wednesday's sprint relay where he and Häggström came in tenth.
+"It feels a bit silly to challenge yourself with a 50 km and go out and ski for two hours," said Anger after Wednesday's sprint relay where he and Häggström came in tenth.

-An unusual, but actually conceivable alternative could therefore be to call back one of those already sent home.
-Sprint specialist Anton Grahn is not available, but both Alvar Myhlback and Truls Gisselman could fill a Swedish 5 km team.
+An unusual, but actually conceivable alternative could therefore be to call back one of those who have already been sent home.
+Sprint specialist Anton Grahn is not available, but both Alvar Myhlback and Truls Gisselman could fill a Swedish 50 km team.

-"It is entirely possible to fly someone down, but then it is the SOK (Swedish Olympic Committee) that ultimately decides, and above all the skiers who must decide whether it fits into their future plans," says men's coach Anders Högberg.
+"It is entirely possible to fly someone down, but then it is the SOK (Swedish Olympic Committee) that ultimately decides, and above all the skiers whether it fits into their future plans," says men's coach Anders Högberg.

 Loading related articles...